skamal71/compiler/README.md

 4. Ensure all tests pass
 5. Submit a pull request

-## 📄 License

-This project is part of an academic compiler design course.
-Please refer to your institution's academic integrity policies.

 ## 🙏 Acknowledgments

 - **OCaml Community**: For the excellent functional programming language